 All requests for releases of information are maintained in the student's file as long as the educational records themselves are kept.
-Student records are maintained permanently for withdrawal students; transcripts of graduates are kept indefinitely.
+Student records are permanently maintained for withdrawal students; transcripts of graduates are kept indefinitely.

 Amendment to Student Records